 _

 The immense quality and quantity of music belonging to the overall Australian community is amazing good news.
 New material will enter the arena from 2026.
 Choristers involved in community singing report they found the same thrills and emotions as attending a favorite concert.
-Ex-copyright works have additional benefits.They allow us to distribute video and make changes without the creators permission.
+Ex-copyright works have additional benefits.They allow us to broadcast video and make changes without the creators permission.

 why is it confusing?